 Gypsy Moth in British Columbia

-Find out more about the status of current treatment operations
+Get the latest news about the status of current treatment operations

 The European gypsy moth (Lymantria dispar) was introduced from Europe to the northeastern U.S. in 1869.
 The North American strain of the moth was first seen in B.C. in 1978.